 What is Phishing?

-Phishing is a common term used to describe a fraudulent attempt to steal sensitive user data such as passwords, credit card information, login credentials, etc. Similar to the words “fishing” because the attackers are fishing for user’s data.
+Phishing is a common term used to describe a fraudulent attempt to steal sensitive user data such as passwords, credit card information, login credentials, etc. Similar to the words “fishing” because the attackers are phishing for the user’s data.
 Over the years, Phishing has taken on many forms from fake social media accounts, email scams to spoof webpages.

 Cyber Attackers are getting more advanced with their email phishing scams, decreasing the chances of victims catching on.
 Here are 5 tell-tale signs of a conventional phishing email.

-- Fraudulent links are becoming more common in phishing emails.
+- Fourth, fraudulent links are becoming more common in phishing emails.
 Similar to #3 attackers may include spoof or fraud weblinks in emails to gain access to your information.
 They have also advanced to include both real and fake links, to seem more legitimate.
 If the links seem suspicious, avoid clicking on them as this can give attackers a chance to gain access to all of the information on your computer.